This list of formation types is designed to help beginning

 remember that real life units varied enormously in both quality and size.
 In

-some armies, "green" troops were fully trained and could perform very
+some armies, green troops were still fully trained and could perform

 impressively.
 In other cases, regular troops who had been allowed to become

-demoralized put in very poor performances.
+demoralized put in rather poor performances.
 Unit descriptions include type,

-average size (number of bases) and average troop grade.
+average size (number of combat bases) and average troop grade.
 The infantry lists also

 include skirmisher availability and quality.
 The cavalry lists include a